If you’re having a contractor do a job on your home, a question may cross your mind sooner or later: Should I tip them when the project’s done?

 When to consider tipping your contractor

-Generally, tipping should be considered if a contractor went above and beyond, ran the proverbial extra mile.
+Generally, tipping should be considered if a contractor went above and beyond — ran the proverbial extra mile.
 For example, if they:

-• Did a really extraordinary job
+- Did an extraordinary job

 Of course, even if they didn’t do any of these things or you’re less than 100 percent pleased, it still can be a nice gesture to tip a contractor for their efforts — especially if a lot of problems arose during the project.
-Your contractor will likely appreciate a tip even if there were minor issues because it shows that you recognize the hard work (and possible unforeseen challenges) that can go into a home improvement job.
+Your contractor will likely appreciate a tip even if there were minor issues because it shows that you recognize the hard work (and possible unforeseen challenges) that can go into a home renovation or repair job.

 How much to tip your contractor